Proud to be an FMAT Academy

 Additional Information:

-An extra provision calendar is published every term.
+An extra provision calendar for Key Stage 4 is published every term.
 Additional support is provided at lunchtime or after school as needed.
 Students are also actively encouraged to use the internet through online streaming of tv and music to practice and hone their language skills.

 Extra Curricular Activities